Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Introduction

-The result of \prettyref{thm:First eigenvalue Bochner} was shown by Montgomery \cite{Montgomery-95paper} in the case when $Y$ is a Riemann surface with $R^{L}$ vanishing to second order along a curve.
-It has since been actively explored in increasing generality and refinement \cite{Dombrowski-Raymond2013,Helffer-Kordyukov2009,Helffer-Mohamed96,Pan-Kwek2002}.
-We remark that our non-degeneracy assumption \prettyref{eq:non-degeneracy assumption} is less restrictive than in these earlier works.
-As was the motivation in \cite{Montgomery-95paper}, the proof here uses the relation of the Bochner Laplacian with the sub-Riemannian (sR) Laplacian on the unit circle bundle of $L$.
-This is a manifestation of the semiclassical/microlocal correspondence in this context.
-In particular the proof of \prettyref{thm:Bochner heat kernel expansion} exploits a standard heat kernel expansion for the sR Laplacian \cite{BenArous-hypheatexpansion,Brockett-Mansouri-hypoelliptic-heat,Leandre-hypoelliptic-heat92,Takanobu-hypheat} on the circle bundle.
-A proof of the sR heat kernel expansion based on sR methods is the topic of recent research \cite{Barilari-sRheattrace,Colin-de-Verdiere-Hillairet-TrelatII}.
+The result of \prettyref{thm:First eigenvalue Bochner} was shown by Montgomery \cite{Montgomery-95paper} in the case when $Y$ is a Riemann surface and $R^{L}$ vanishes to first order ($r=3$) along a curve.
+The case of non-vanishing curvature ($r=2$), and a special case of the expansion \prettyref{eq:expansion for small eigenvalues} for $r\geq2$, can be found in the work of Helffer-Mohamed \cite{Helffer-Mohamed96}.
+The problem has since been explored in several further cases.
+All such previous works however are more restrictive in dimension, the curvature $R^{L}$ or the geometry of the manifold and bundles.
+Our \prettyref{thm:First eigenvalue Bochner} is the most general leading asymptotic for the first Bochner eigenvalue.
+The only assumption is the finite order of vanishing of the curvature $R^{L}$ and corresponds to Hörmander's condition on the unit circle of $L$.

+The proof here uses the relation of the Bochner Laplacian with the sub-Riemannian (sR) Laplacian on the unit circle bundle of $L$, this is a manifestation of the semiclassical/microlocal correspondence in this context.
+Asymptotic bounds on the smallest eigenvalue can be obtained by replacing Guillemin-Uribe's use of the Melin inequality on the unit circle \cite{Guillemin-Uribe88} by the subelliptic estimate of Rothschild-Stein \cite{Rothschild-Stein76}.
+The leading asymptotic \prettyref{eq: estimate first eigenvalue} however requires understanding the sharp constant in the subelliptic estimate.
+Here we instead exploit a pointwise heat kernel expansion for the sR Laplacian \cite{BenArous-hypheatexpansion,Leandre-hypoelliptic-heat92} on the circle bundle, this is also consistent with our method for the other announcements.